Maude (TV series)

-Maude is an American sitcom television series that was originally broadcast on the CBS network from September 12, 1972, until April 22, 1978.
+Maude is an American television sitcom that was originally broadcast on the CBS network from September 12, 1972, until April 22, 1978.
+The show was the first spin-off of All in the Family, on which Bea Arthur had made two appearances as Maude Findlay, Edith Bunker's favorite cousin.
+Like All in the Family, Maude was a sitcom with topical storylines created by producers Norman Lear and Bud Yorkin.

-Maude stars Bea Arthur as Maude Findlay, an outspoken, middle-aged, politically liberal woman living in suburban Tuckahoe, New York with her fourth husband, household appliance store owner Walter Findlay (Bill Macy).
+Maude stars Bea Arthur as Maude, an outspoken, middle-aged, politically liberal woman living in suburban Tuckahoe, New York with her fourth husband, household appliance store owner Walter Findlay (Bill Macy).
 Maude embraces the tenets of women's liberation, always votes for Democratic Party candidates, and advocates for civil rights and racial and gender equality.
-However, her overbearing and sometimes domineering personality often gets her into trouble when speaking about these issues.
+Her overbearing and sometimes domineering personality often gets her into trouble when speaking about these issues.

-The show was the first spin-off of All in the Family, on which Arthur had made two appearances as Maude, Edith Bunker's favorite cousin.
-Like All in the Family, Maude was a sitcom with topical storylines created by producers Norman Lear and Bud Yorkin.

-Unusual for an American sitcom, several episodes (such as "Maude's Night Out" and "The Convention") featured only the characters of Maude and her husband Walter, in what amounted to half-hour "two-hander" teleplays.
+Unusually for an American sitcom, several episodes (such as "Maude's Night Out" and "The Convention") featured only the characters of Maude and her husband Walter, in what amounted to half-hour "two-hander" teleplays.
 In the season four episode "The Analyst" (sometimes referred to as "Maude Bares Her Soul"), Arthur as Maude, speaking to an unseen psychiatrist, was the sole actor on screen for the entire episode.

 The show's theme song, "And Then There's Maude", was written by Alan and Marilyn Bergman and Dave Grusin, and performed by Donny Hathaway.

 Characters

 Maude first appears in two season-two episodes of All in the Family: the first in December 1971 as a visitor to the Bunker home, and the second, a backdoor pilot setting up the premise of the Maude series, in March 1972.
-She is Edith Bunker's (Jean Stapleton) favorite cousin who has been married four times.
-Her first husband, Barney, died shortly after their marriage; she divorced the next two, Albert and Chester.
-Albert was never portrayed on screen, but the episode "Poor Albert" revolved around his death, while second former husband Chester would appear once on the show (played by Martin Balsam).
-Her fourth (and current) husband, Walter Findlay (played by Bill Macy), owns an appliance store called Findlay's Friendly Appliances.
+She is Edith Bunker's (Jean Stapleton) favorite cousin who has been married four times and engaged to one other man.
+Her first husband, Barney, died shortly after their marriage.
+She divorced the next two, Albert and Chester.
+Albert was never portrayed on screen, but the episode "Poor Albert" revolved around his death, while her second former husband Chester appeared once on the show, played by Martin Balsam.

+Her fourth and current husband, Walter Findlay (played by Bill Macy), owns an appliance store called Findlay's Friendly Appliances.
 Maude and Walter met just before the 1968 presidential election.
 Maude sometimes gets in the last word during their many arguments with her hallmark catchphrase, "God'll get you for that, Walter", which came directly from Bea Arthur.
 Maude's deep, raspy voice is also an occasional comic foil whenever she answers the phone and explaining in one episode, "No, this is not Mr. Findlay; this is Mrs. Findlay!
 Mr. Findlay has a much higher voice."